guihuzhang/guihuzhang.github.io/_pages/about.md

 <span class='anchor' id='about-me'></span>

+Welcome to Kun ZHANG's homepage.
-I am a final-year doctoral student at <a href='https://www.inria.fr/en/inria-saclay-centre'>Inria Saclay-Île-de-France</a>.
-I work in the <a href='https://team.inria.fr/cedar/'>CEDAR team</a>, supervised by <a href='https://pages.saclay.inria.fr/ioana.manolescu/'>Ioana Manolescu</a> and <a href='https://oanabalalau.com/'>Oana Balalau</a>.
-My research topic is about natural language generation tasks over heterogeneous knowledge graphs.
+I recently finished my PhD thesis at <a href='https://www.inria.fr/en/inria-saclay-centre'>Inria Saclay-Île-de-France</a>.
+I worked in the <a href='https://team.inria.fr/cedar/'>CEDAR team</a>, supervised by <a href='https://pages.saclay.inria.fr/ioana.manolescu/'>Ioana Manolescu</a> and <a href='https://oanabalalau.com/'>Oana Balalau</a>.
+My research interests include data-to-text generation, text-to-data extraction, and the faithfulness of language models.

 I received my undergraduate degree from College of Elite Education (now known as <a href='https://qxs.njust.edu.cn/main.htm'>Qian Xuesen Honours College</a>), Nanjing University of Science and Technology, and I received my master’s degree from <a href='http://english.ict.cas.cn/edu/ebi/'>Institute of Computing Technology, Chinese Academy of Sciences</a>.

 Originally, I'm from <a href='https://en.wikipedia.org/wiki/Haiyang'>Haiyang</a>, a small county on the Jiaodong Peninsula in eastern China.
 I studied in the Olympiad Class of <a href='https://baike.sogou.com/v4424952.htm'>Haiyang No.1 High School</a> (Yes, this is its name).
 Before being relocated from the town centre to the seaside by the local government, it had been <a href='images/hyyz.png'>a great school for decades</a>.

-I'd be thankful if you have a potential research position to share with me.
+I'd be thankful if you have a potential research position or an interesting research topic to share with me.

 <!-- My research interest includes neural machine translation and computer vision.
 I have published more than 100 papers at the top international AI conferences with total <a href='https://scholar.google.com/citations?user=DhtAFkwAAAAJ'>google scholar citations <strong><span id='total_cit'>260000+</span></strong></a> (You can also use google scholar badge <a href='https://scholar.google.com/citations?user=DhtAFkwAAAAJ'><img src="https://img.shields.io/endpoint?url={{ url | url_encode }}&logo=Google%20Scholar&labelColor=f6f6f6&color=9cf&style=flat&label=citations"></a>). -->